“You have given me many troubles and bad times, but you will give me life again. When I am almost dead, You will keep me alive.”

 Isaiah 53:3, NASB

 Everyone hurts sometimes.
-We all will face our sorrows.
-But there are times, when our pain pounds us intensely, and it turns into a deep problem.
+We all will face our special sorrows.
+But there are times, when our pain pounds us intensely, and it can get really bad.
 The darkness rolls in on our souls like a caustic fog.
 We might devastatingly discover that there are things that are worse than terrible.

-Sorrow is the effects of a hammering emotional or spiritual pain.
-I have never spoken out like this, but my wife and I had a daughter who died— stillborn.
+I have never spoken out like this, but my wife and I had a daughter who died— she was stillborn.
 She was doing great, up to a week before her due date.
 We knew that in seven days, we would be able to see her– face-to-face.

 But that was not to be.
 Elizabeth Grace Lowe died from strangulation (from her own umbilical cord.)
 Nothing could have been done.
 My wife had noticed a moment of very frantic activity, as Elizabeth fought for her life.
-We plummeted from ecstatic joy to a devastating sorrow in minutes.
+We plummeted from ecstatic joy to a devastating sorrow in just seconds.
 It came “out-of-the-blue,” totally unexpected.
-We both were completely undone.
+We were completely undone.

 “For the Lord will not reject forever,